project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 ## Screened fusion rates

-We know that $\rm D_2$ can get absorbed into metals like Palladium.
+We know that $\rm D_2$ can get absorbed into metals like palladium.
 The abundance of electrons inside a metal invites us to consider more deeply the effect of electron screening on fusion rates.

 Simplistically, electron screening reduces the positive electrostatic repulsion between nuclei and results in a reduced interatomic distance and hence higher fusion rates.
 Most theoretical descriptions of screening in metals have been developed to attempt to explain anomalously high fusion rates in low energy beam-target experiments (see e.g. [Huke et.al](http://dx.doi.org/10.1103/PhysRevC.78.015803)).
 These models have had some success, but there are still discrepancies with experiments and a rigorous theory of the extremely low energy regime has yet to be agreed upon.